 Screenwriting is a business and the best screenwriters have a brand.
 A special writing style or talent that makes them unique and easy to recognize.
 Filmmakers needing a story that centers on a big idea or great characterization or engaging dialogue or a compelling theme are able to seamlessly identify the best writer for the project when the writer is branded as a specialist in one of those needed areas.
-The DIFF 2020 Screenplay Awards recognizes writers who specialize on a specific writing element and works to elevate their overall brand awareness.
+The 2022 International Screenplay Awards recognizes writers who specialize on a specific writing element and works to elevate their overall brand awareness.

 This competition allows writers 5 different chances to win by submitting to the category/categories they feel their script is most suited.

 Characterization is one of the most important elements of a good story.
 Audiences must emotionally connect with and relate to characters to want to know what happens next.
 Creating characters whose unexpected behavior makes sense for who they are and the situation they are in is a key trait of a talented writer.
 To accomplish this, a story must follow fully fleshed out, three-dimensional characters.
 In this category, characters will be judged on their distinct behavior based on strength of goals, flaws, motivations, and actions, derived from a realistic backstory.